• Says Those Who Stole Government’s Funds Will Regret More

-President Muhammadu Buhari has said that his administration will not hide anything from Nigerians in its resolute commitment to restore the economic fortunes of the country and deliver prosperity to Nigerians.
+President Muhammadu Buhari has said that his administration would not hide anything from Nigerians in its resolute commitment to restore the economic fortunes of the country and deliver prosperity to Nigerians.

-A statement issued on Friday in Abuja by the Special Adviser to the President on Media and Publicity, Mr Femi Adesina, said Buhari made the commitment to transparency while receiving the Northern Christian Leaders Eagles Eyes Forum at the State House, Abuja, on Friday.
+A statement issued yesterday in Abuja by the Special Adviser to the President on Media and Publicity, Mr Femi Adesina said Buhari made the commitment to transparency while receiving the Northern Christian Leaders Eagles Eyes Forum at the State House, Abuja on Friday.

 Adesina said Buhari appealed to the religious leaders not to lose hope in the unity, stability and progress of the country.